 The Headteacher of The John Fisher School, Mr. McCullagh, praised the scheme saying, “It is a really important asset to this school, probably one of our key strengths within this school is having a Talk Easy Trust.”

 Talk Easy Trust is led by a team of 32 Year 12 Students who take on the responsibility of the Trust.
-The significance of the trust being ‘student led’ is very important and is the key to helping out the younger peers, according to the Director of the Talk Easy Trust for 2018, Daniel Cyrus-Clark, is that: “having a student lead trust has made it easier for The John Fisher School to progress into a ‘talking school’, mainly because those students who have been suffering with certain issues find it less apprehensive when approaching an ‘Older Peer’ than a member of staff.”
+The significance of the trust being ‘student led’ is very important and is the key to helping out the younger peers, according to the former Director of the Talk Easy Trust, Daniel C-C, is that: “having a student lead trust has made it easier for The John Fisher School to progress into a ‘talking school’, mainly because those students who have been suffering with certain issues find it less apprehensive when approaching an ‘Older Peer’ than a member of staff.”
 This allows the student to speak out and have an older person to look out for them and to support them through the school year.

 Mr. McCullagh, added: “as a result of the school’s budget being cut each year, I think that with limited resources you have to think differently.
 It is best to put in models and frameworks and strategies and making sure that the resources you do have, are being deployed effectively.
 The Talk Easy Trust is a fine example of that.